zold-io/zold/README.md

 ```

 The node attempts to try different sufficies until one of them produces
-SHA-256 hash that ends with `00000000` (eight zeros).
+SHA-256 hash that ends with `0000000` (seven zeros).
 For example, this
 suffix `11edb424c` works (it took 212 minutes to find it on 2.3GHz Intel Core i7):

 ```